Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant

 The Federal TEACH Grant is available to Linfield education and pre-education majors.
-The grant amount is up to $4,000* annually and is not based on financial need.
-Students who receive a TEACH Grant must complete a service obligation by serving as a highly-qualified teacher in a designated high-need field at a low-income school for four years within eight years of completing a TEACH Grant eligible program.
-Failure to complete teaching service will result in the TEACH Grant being converted to an unsubsidized Stafford loan with retroactive interest.
+The TEACH Grant award amount is up to $4,000* annually and is not based on financial need.
+To participate in this program students are required to meet student eligibility requirements by filing a Free Application for Federal Student Aid (FAFSA) and by meeting Linfield's school-determined student eligibility requirements.
+In addition, TEACH Grant recipients must adhere to an academic standard of a grade point average of 3.25 or higher on a 4.0 scale, review the TEACH Grant Application for Linfield College form for alternate academic requirements for incoming freshman or transfer students.
+Further, TEACH Grant recipients must complete a service obligation by serving as a highly-qualified teacher in a designated high-need field at a low-income school for four years within eight years of completing a TEACH Grant eligible program.
+Failure to complete teaching service will result in the TEACH Grant being converted to an Unsubsidized Federal Direct Stafford Loan with retroactive interest.
+Lastly, Linfield students are required to complete the TEACH Grant Application for Linfield College, and annually complete the online TEACH Grant Counseling and Agreement to Serve (ATS) with the U.S. Department of Education.
+More Information about the TEACH Grant is available from the U.S. Department of Education.

-- Students must complete an online Agreement to Serve (ATS) with the US Department of Education each year they receive a TEACH Grant
+- Students must complete the online TEACH Grant Entrance Counseling and Agreement to Serve (ATS) with the U.S. Department of Education each year they receive a TEACH Grant

 - The Directory of Low Income Schools